 Detailed sizing and final material specification of all required improvements;

-An estimated project construction schedule and, if a performance guarantee is to be provided by the applicant for all or some portion of the work, a detailed site improvements cost estimate.

 Effect of Stamping by Planning Board.
 The Planning Board Chair shall not stamp nor sign any approved Site Plan until all fees required by this Section have been paid.
 Upon stamping and signature by the Chair, the Planning Board shall forward its decision within five (5) days after the decision is rendered to the Town Clerk and the Applicant.
 A copy of the approved Site Plan shall also be forwarded to the Code Enforcement Officer and Town Assessor.
 The Code Enforcement Officer may then issue a Building Permit or Certificate of Occupancy if the project conforms to all other applicable requirements.
 After approval or approval with modifications by the Planning Board, any changes, modifications or alterations from the Site Plan approved by the Planning Board can only be granted based upon an application for an amendment to the approved Site Plan.
 The Zoning Board of Appeals shall not have the power to entertain a Variance from the approved Site Plan after Site Plan Approval is granted.

 Expiration of Approval.
-Planning Board Approval of a Site Plan shall expire if either of the following circumstances occurs: An an application for either a Building Permit or Certificate of Occupancy is not submitted to the Code Enforcement Officer within twelve (12) months of the stamping and signing of the Site Plan by the Chair.
+Planning Board Approval of a Site Plan shall expire if an application for either a Building Permit or Certificate of Occupancy is not submitted to the Code Enforcement Officer within twelve (12) months of the stamping and signing of the Site Plan by the Chair.

-The Site Plan is not submitted for stamping and signature by the Chair within six (6) months of the Planning Board’s resolution of Site Plan Approval, with or without modifications.

-An application for either a Building Permit or Certificate of Occupancy is not submitted to the Code Enforcement Officer within six (6) months of the stamping and signing of the Site Plan by the Chair.

-Upon prior written request to the Planning Board, the time period for either submission of the Site Plan or submission of the application for a Building Permit or Certificate of Occupancy may be extended for a maximum period of six (6) months from its otherwise specified termination date.

 90-I. Reimbursable Costs for Site Plan Review and Approval

-Reasonable costs incurred by the Planning Board for private consultation fees or other expenses in connection with the review of a proposed Site Plan shall be charged to the applicant in accordance with Section 100-R. Local Law No. ____*to be provided by Cheryl* regarding establishment of escrow accounts.
+Reasonable costs incurred by the Planning Board for private consultation fees or other expenses in connection with the review of a proposed Site Plan shall be charged to the applicant in accordance with Local Law No. ____*to be provided by Cheryl* regarding establishment of escrow accounts.